vipulnaik/diet-exercise-health/notes/exercise-routine.md

 significant traffic logjams I might change my route a little bit.

-I aim to jog for the full duration of at least one way (1 mile) plus at least a quarter of the other way (0.25 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
-So in general I aim to jog at least 1.25 miles and walk the remaining 0.75 miles.
+I aim to jog for the full duration of at least one way (1 mile) plus at least 40% of the other way (0.4 miles) minus some parts where I have to slow down (e.g., when crossing a road, or due to dogs or children nearby who might get excited by somebody moving fast, or when cars are moving out of parking spots).
+So in general I aim to jog at least 1.4 miles and walk the remaining 0.6 miles.
 When I have more energy, I may jog a larger portion, and therefore walk back a shorter residual duration.
-In general, when reasonably energetic, I jog about 1.4-1.5 miles and walk back the remaining 0.5-0.6 miles.
+In general, when reasonably energetic, I jog about 1.4-1.6 miles and walk back the remaining 0.4-0.6 miles.

-Overall, one way (the first 1 mile, mostly jogging) takes me about 12-15 minutes and the return journey (mix of jogging and walking) takes me about 15-20 minutes.
+Overall, one way (the first 1 mile, mostly jogging) takes me about 12-15 minutes and the return journey (mix of jogging and walking) takes me about 14-18 minutes.

+Prior to 2024-05-29, the threshold was 1.25 miles jogging instead of the current threshold of 1.4 miles joging.

-I record in my exercise tracker file (for instance, [2024 exercise tracker](2024-exercise-tracker.md) for 2024) when I skip jogging or jog less than 1.25 miles.
+I record in my exercise tracker file (for instance, [2024 exercise tracker](2024-exercise-tracker.md) for 2024) when I skip jogging or jog less than the threshold.

 ### Gap to meal